 For those who don't know us, we are Tu & Tara, an adventure elopement & intimate wedding photographer & videographer duo based in Europe.
 We were born and raised in Vietnam but now residing in Germany - happy to call here our new home.
-We love traveling, outdoor and seeking adventures - we're grateful that thanks to our profession and passion, we have been to almost 40 countries capturing some rad elopements & weddings in Kenya, Morocco, India, Singapore, Vietnam, Iceland, Italy, Spain, France, Macedonia...
+We love traveling, outdoor and seeking adventures - we tried 9-to-5 jobs before but it didn't suit us well.
+So we quitted and now we're grateful that thanks to our current profession and passion, we have been to almost 40 countries capturing some rad adventure elopements & weddings in Kenya, Morocco, India, Singapore, Vietnam, Iceland, Italy, Spain, France, Macedonia...

 1. Have a clear vision of how you want your elopement to be

 Plant an idea.
 Dissect it.
 A clear vision will open your mind to the endless possibilities of what you want and are able to create.
 If you're super open and flexible, we're more than happy to help you putting together some rad ideas for your elopement.

 A strong and current vision that is well defined helps you to focus and create a purpose of your elopement planning, know what and why do this or that, overcome obstacles rising along the way and connects with your passion.

 A vision can be used in two different ways: inspiration and prediction.
 It is first used to inspire you in creating an adventure elopement the way that you are truly wanting.
 It is also used in prediction for changes and hiccups (often last minute in a very in your face style) in the future so you have the flexibility to deal with it.